breskos/semmap/README.md

 # SemMap
 Version 0.0.2 (2015-10-09).
  SemMap (SEMantic MAP) allows you to perform calculations on semantic frames for the German language.
 A semantic frame is a cluster of words that have the same semantic meaning.
 The representation of the semantic map was realized JSON.
+By the way, SemMap is the largest semantic representation of German words that is available to the public.
 Below you can see a sample frame:

  <pre>
  "Commerce_collect": [